chloey863/Online-Shopping/README.md

 - Utilized Hibernate to provide better support of database operations.
 - Developed a Spring Web Flow to support item ordering.

-(My Github is under construction, please visit later)
+(My Github is under construction, please visit later, thank you!)